nex3/nex3.github.io/source/blog/194-history-of-sass.md

 So, before Sass ([not SASS](https://sassnotsass.com/)), there was [Haml](https://haml.info/).
-Haml was created way back in the summer of 2006 by [Hampton Catlin][][^name], when Ruby on Rails had lit the web development world on fire and everyone was rushing to invent cool new ways of writing server-side-rendered web applications with light [AJAX] support.
+Haml was created way back in the summer of 2006 by [Hampton Lintorn-Catlin][][^name], when Ruby on Rails had lit the web development world on fire and everyone was rushing to invent cool new ways of writing server-side-rendered web applications with light [AJAX] support.
 Rails used YAML for its configuration and Hampton liked the terseness and indentation, so (as he once described to me) he took a template written in [ERB][] (the dominant templating language at the time) and just deleted redundant characters until he got something that felt more [DRY].
 After some tweaks, the result looked essentially like modern Haml:

 [^name]: Did Hampton call it "Haml" because it sounded kind of like his name
          combined with "HTML", and then come up with an acronym after the fact?